CryptoManiac/open-ethereum-pool-pps/README.md

 * Payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
 You can disable that in code.
 Carefully read `docs/PAYOUTS.md`.
 * Also, keep in mind that **payouts will halt in case of backend or node RPC errors**.
 In that case check everything and restart.
 * You must restart module if you see errors with the word *suspended*.
-* Don't run payouts module as part of mining node.
-Create separate configs for both, launch independently and make sure you have a single instance of each module running.
+* Don't run either payouts or shifting  module as part of mining node.
+Create separate configs for them, launch independently and make sure you have a single instance of each module running.

 ### Alternative Ethereum Implementations